DaleOrders/agent_strands_workshop/README.md

 # agent_strands_workshop
-Community Day Virtual 2025 Workshop

-This workshop includes step by step instructions to accompany the workshop 'AI Agents in Action: Build Cloud-Ready AI with AWS Strands' for Community Day Virtual NZD 2025
+This workshop includes step by step instructions to accompany the workshop 'AI Agents in Action: Build Cloud-Ready AI with AWS Strands' for AWS Melbourne User Group

 - Initializing a basic python structure